 I started selling junk from my basement when I was 7.
 I was a free agent in the very first QØ Catapult Incubator.
-I dropped out of Cornell to found Maidbot, where I'm CEO, and just closed a $2,000,000 Series A round.
+I dropped out of Cornell to found Maidbot, where I'm CEO, and have raised $2,000,000 in funding so far.

 A Young Successful Entrepreneur

 Micah Green, young successful entrepreneur and CEO of Maidbot, wants his robots to become an integral part of the hospitality team during your next hotel visit.
 After a year attending the Cornell School of Hotel Administration, Green saw a big issue.
 “It’s taken the same amount of time for decades to clean a guestroom,” he said.
 Rosie was created to assist a hotel’s housekeeping staff by cleaning floors while the human housekeepers performed other duties, cutting the time spent cleaning each room by 15-20 percent and decreasing rates of worker injury.

 Like most young successful entrepreneurs, I was born with the bug, long before I actually knew it.
 When I was 7, me and my friend got junk from my basement and sold it to neighbors, all the things normal entrepreneurs do when they are kids.

 A few years later I got into robotics, mostly the programming side.
 I Played with a lot of robotics kits.
 I loved the idea of building something functional from nothing.
 I joined the robotics club and found this group of super passionate people.
 We were constantly looking up youtube videos on how to build things, all the information is out there, it’s not some future thing, it’s here today.

 What drove me to keep working, was the idea of ‘bringing robots to the people’, not just in factories or movies, or on the Jetsons.
 This idea became real to me and not just in the distant future.

 Tell us about your experience at QØ